 Postgraduate Research at Trinity College

-Geography at Trinity College possesses a thriving and highly stimulating research environment, having around thirty postgraduate students currently on the register.
-The overwhelming majority of these are registered doctoral candidates.
+Geography at Trinity College possesses a thriving and highly stimulating research environment with many students currently on the register including registered doctoral candidates.

 The Geography Department has excellent accommodation for postgraduates - four large well-equipped rooms and, in addition to the normal facilities of the department (computers, physical geography laboratories, Freeman Library etc), postgraduates also have access to College library and computing facilities.